HMS Abdiel (M39): Sinking

 Abdiel, was sunk by mines in Taranto harbour, Italy on 10 September 1943, during Operation Slapstick.
 The mines had been laid just a few hours earlier by two German torpedo boats (S-54 and S-61), as they left the harbour.
 Abdiel, carrying troops of the British 1st Airborne Division (6th (Royal Welch) Parachute Battalion and 204 (Oban) Anti-Tank Battery, Royal Artillery), took the berth which had been declined earlier by the captain of the US cruiser USS Boise.
 Shortly after midnight, two mines detonated beneath Abdiel and the minelayer sank in three minutes, with great loss of life among both sailors and soldiers.
-The 1st Airborne Division lost 58 dead and around 150 injured, the Derbyshire Yeomanry lost 1 member of Popskis private army Lt.McGillavray and 48 crew were lost.
+The 1st Airborne Division lost 58 dead and around 150 injured, the Derbyshire Yeomanry lost a member of Popski's Private Army, Lieutenant McGillavray, 48 crew were also lost.
 There is a rumour that the ship's degaussing equipment had been turned off to reduce noise and to allow troops to sleep better.
-Commander F Ashe Lincoln QC RNVR gives a different cause in his book "Secret Naval Investigator" (Wm Kimber London 1961, and pp132–3 of the 2017 reprint).
+Commander F. Ashe Lincoln QC RNVR gives a different cause in his book "Secret Naval Investigator" (Wm Kimber London 1961, and pp. 132–133 of the 2017 reprint).
 A naval mine clearance expert, he found in the Germans' Taranto magazine a number of large wooden wheels fitted with depth charges, with a timing clock and explosive charge in the centre.
 He says that one of these devices had been sunk next to the mooring buoy Abdiel used when the Germans evacuated the previous night.